12joan/yarn-bisect/README.md

 ## Example

-In the following example, we use `yarn-bisect` to locate the first version `typescript` that fails to build our project.
+In the following example, we use `yarn-bisect` to locate the first version of `typescript` that fails to build our project.

 ```bash
 $ yarn-bisect start typescript --no-filter-versions # Include dev versions